dangarmat/dangarmat.github.io/_posts/2018-05-14-Best-City-For-Data-Scientists-Using-hvest.md

 #1      12.0
 ```

 It returns a tibble data frame with the expected number.
 Can see this is close to being iterable on every city we want to look up.
-We're goinh to be doing a right join essentially on city cost of living data, so let's get that now, and use that list to feed the function.
+We're going to be doing a right join essentially on city cost of living data, so let's get that now, and use that list to feed the function.

 ## 3. Scrape cost of living data